mfahadiqbalofcl/Admin-Dashboard-Template/README.md

 ## Installation

-You'll need to install Node.js >=v14.16+ (Recommended Version) (NPM comes along with it) and TailAdmin uses **Vite** for frontend tooling, to peform installation and building production version, please follow these steps from below:
+You'll need to install Node.js >=v14.16+ (Recommended Version) (NPM comes along with it) and its uses **Vite** for frontend tooling, to peform installation and building production version, please follow these steps from below:

 - Use terminal and navigate to the project root.